shadowfax42/Expense-Calculator-GUI/README.md

 # Profit Calculator GUI

-The **Profit Calculator GUI** is a Python-based application built with `tkinter` for calculating and visualizing profit margins based on various expenses and customer payments.
-It includes features like expense tracking, profit calculation, history management, and chart visualization.
+The **Profit Calculator GUI** is a Python-based desktop application built with `tkinter` for calculating and visualizing profit margins based on various expenses and customer payments.
+It provides an intuitive interface for users to input expenses, calculate profits, and view historical data.
 The application also supports light and dark themes for better user experience.

 ---